Service Academy Nominations

 Congressional nominations are based solely on the requirements listed above.
 Each applicant will be considered individually and judged on a cumulative assessment of the applicant's high school academic ranking, SAT/ACT scores, athletic ability and leadership potential as demonstrated through extra-curricular activities, community services or part-time employment.

 - Scholarship: The Academy Advisory Panel will evaluate a candidate's academic achievements by examining a complete high schools record, including a course transcript and extra-curricular activities, class rank and either SAT or ACT scores.

 - Physical Aptitude: Each candidate's physical strength, endurance and agility will be measured by a Physical Aptitude Examination (PAE).
 In order to find out the PAE requirements required for a specific service academy, please visit that service academy's website.

 - Overall Health: Eligible applicants must take a service academy qualifying medical examination at a military or civilian contract facility.
 Standards for these examinations vary with each of the academies and applicants should consult their desired academy's website in order to find more information on examination requirements.
 In order to schedule an examination or have questions about their results, please contact the Defense Medical Review Board.

-The 2017 application will be availble soon.
-The deadline for application submissions is October 13th, 2017.
+Click here to download the 2017 application.
+The deadline for application submissions is October 6th, 2017.